bennapp/game/README.md

 - [x] move camera and get new state
 - [x] add in coin
 - [x] send player move over stubbed websockets
-- [ ] receive state from websockets
+- [x] receive state from websockets
-- [ ] emit event for movement over websockets
+- [x] emit event for movement over websockets

+## Fixes:
+- [ ] Gracefully handle websockets disconnect
+- [ ] Fix issue where move events are not sent as vectors and player 'skips / jumps over' coins
 - [ ] fix bug where lots of players start showing up